FrankYuanEvoco/python-code-review/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# ATTENTION

+Please install [nodejs](https://nodejs.org/en/download/) and [yarn](https://yarnpkg.com/getting-started/install) before you start playing this project. for

 ## Available Scripts

 In the project directory, you can run:

+### `npx serve ./build`

+runs the production build for you.

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser. (might also be [http://localhost:3000](http://localhost:3000) if port 3000 is already in use.)

 The page will reload if you make edits.\
 You will also see any lint errors in the console.